Adam Johnson (ice hockey): Playing career

 In July 2017, Johnson signed a two-year, entry-level contract with the Pittsburgh Penguins after attending the team's prospect camp.
 He was the second-leading scorer for Pittsburgh's American Hockey League (AHL) affiliate, Wilkes-Barre/Scranton Penguins during the 2017–18 season and made his NHL debut with Pittsburgh on March 21, 2019, in a 2–1 win over the Nashville Predators.
 He played a total of 13 NHL games, and scored one goal in a 7–4 win against the Minnesota Wild on October 12.

 With the COVID-19 pandemic delaying the North American season, Johnson joined the Malmö Redhawks of the Swedish Hockey League (SHL) for the 2020–21 season on December 15, 2020.
 Appearing with the Redhawks in a top-six forward role, he added seven goals and 12 points through 21 regular season games before ending his contract and return to North America on March 27, 2021.

 On April 6, 2021, Johnson signed with the Ontario Reign of the AHL, the primary affiliate of the Los Angeles Kings, for the remainder of the 2020–21 season.
 He posted 11 points in 14 games for the Reign.
 Remaining with the Reign into the 2021–22 season, he registered one goal and six points through 28 regular season games before being traded on February 17, 2022, to the Lehigh Valley Phantoms in exchange for future considerations.

 Johnson returned to Europe in the 2022 off-season, signing a one-year deal with the Augsburger Panther of the German Deutsche Eishockey Liga (DEL), on September 12, 2022.
 In the 2022–23 season, he posted seven goals and 22 points through 45 regular season games.
-The Panthers finished the season in the relegation zone and Johnson left the club after his contract on March 17, 2023.
+The Panthers finished the season in the relegation zone and Johnson left the club after his contract expired on March 17, 2023.

 In the summer of 2023, Johnson debated between retiring from hockey to pursue a more traditional career or continue his playing career in Europe.
 Ultimately, in August 2023, he opted to play hockey and signed with the Nottingham Panthers of the Elite Ice Hockey League (EIHL) for the 2023–24 season.